 - DO designate percentages rather than specific dollar amounts.

 - DO include a secondary or contingent beneficiary in your policy.

-- DO re-visit your life insurance policies every few years to ensure the beneficiary designations are current.
+- DO revisit your life insurance policies every few years to ensure that the beneficiary designations are current.

-- DON’T name a beneficiary generically such as "wife," or "spouse" or "children."
-If you file for divorce and do not specifically name a designated beneficiary(s), there will likely be a legal battle for the benefits of your policy.
+- DON’T name a beneficiary generically such as "wife," "spouse," or "children."
+If you file for divorce and do not specifically name a designated beneficiary(s), there is likely be a legal battle for the benefits of your policy.
 Likewise, in the event that a family member becomes disenfranchised for any reason, you will want to ensure that your beneficiaries are specifically named.

-- DON’T name minors unless you have a designated guardian for the children.
+- DON’T name minors unless you have a designated guardian for them.

 - DON’T have a separate owner, named insured, and beneficiary on a policy; it could result in tax problems.
 Example: You buy a policy for your son John and your policy names his spouse Julie as the beneficiary.
 If John dies, it is very possible that the IRS may view the proceeds as a gift from you (the owner of the policy) to Julie (the beneficiary) and they could tax the proceeds.

-Naming a beneficiary requires some thought.
+Naming a beneficiary requires careful consideration.
 If you don't put some thought into how you name your beneficiaries, your family and estate may face legal or tax complications.
 Always keep your beneficiary information current on all your life insurance policies.